Tim Smith (rugby league): Wigan Warriors

 Wigan announced in June 2008 that they had signed Smith for the remainder of the 2008 season and 2009.

 Smith linked up with his new teammates in July once his work-permit has been approved, after weeks of visa complications.
 He played his professional début for the club in a home loss to Huddersfield, although the mental illness that had ended his season for the Parramatta Eels and lack of match fitness did produce some concern about his ability to play rugby league in Europe's top-flight competition, which was reflected in the terms of his contract to Wigan, despite his claims that his bipolar condition was now under control:

-Smith showed some excellent form in the first half of the 2009 season, putting together successive man of the match performances, but a shoulder injury ended his season early and he returned to Australia.

-Rumours continued to revolve around Smith, with Cronulla looking the most likely home for the young, gifted playmaker.
-The star halfback declared he was hopeful of a return to the Eels and would take a $250,000 pay cut to make it happen.

 Cronulla-Sutherland Sharks

 He signed with the Brisbane Broncos for the 2010 NRL season but did not make an appearance, which led to his move to the Sharks.
 In late 2009, Smith began training with the Brisbane Broncos in a bid to win a return to the NRL through their Queensland Cup feeder side Easts Tigers.
 Months later, he signed with the Cronulla-Sutherland Sharks.
 In his first match back in the NRL, he played his former club the Parramatta Eels, and was influential in leading the Sharks to an 11–0 win, scoring a penalty goal and a field goal.

 However Smith's form subsequently dropped, which resulted in his axing to the NSW Cup.